 During his time at UAB, Mike Getman led the Blazers to 280 wins.
 The most of any coach in program history.
 He also led the team to more Conference USA wins than any one in league history.
 Along the way the team made 8 appearances in the NCAA Tournament.
 In 1999 Getman led UAB to the Elite 8.
 Only 2 teams in all of UAB sports history made it this far, Men’s Soccer and Men’s Basketball.

 Getman’s 322 career wins made him the #15 ranked coach in Division I College soccer.
 53 of his players have also made it to the professional ranks.
-Former players are currently playing for Birmingham Legion FC, Los Angeles FC, Charleston Battery, Phoenix Rising, Philadelphia Fury, Detroit City and other pro clubs around the country.
+Former players are currently playing for Birmingham Legion FC, Charleston Battery, Philadelphia Fury, Detroit City, North Texas SC and other pro clubs around the country.
 Several players have even made it to their national teams.
 In recent years Dejan Jakovic has been captain of the Canadian National Team and William White helped Bermuda qualify for the Gold Cup.

 Through the years, Coach Getman’s players have received 130 All Conference awards, 93 Academic Awards, 47 All-Region Awards, and 11 All-America awards.